Skip to main content

 The Te Aro Park toilets were removed in November 2022.
 Due to their position and design, the toilets created an area that was concealed and secluded, making the space susceptible to crime and anti-social behaviour.

-A new public toilet facility will be built across the road in Inglewood Place.
+A new public toilet facility is being built across the road in Inglewood Place.
 This new location has been chosen due to its high foot traffic and visibility to CCTV.
 The new facility will be designed in accordance with CPTED principles.

 Read more about the Dixon Street and Te Aro Park design improvements.